 For those of you interested in more information about free online education courses, here’s a few links to get you started:

 http://knowledgelover.com/best-mooc-massive-open-online-course-providers-list/ – an article on a list of top MOOC “providers”

 https://www.coursera.org/ — a source of free courses (a “provider”)

 https://www.edx.org/ — a source of free courses (a “provider”)

 http://academicearth.org — a source of free courses (a “provider”)

 FutureLearn.com — They work with leading universities and organizations around the world to offer learners relevant, high quality courses across a huge range of topics.
 In some instances they work with partners to sponsor courses, so that all learners can receive a free certificate and access for as long as it’s on FutureLearn.

 I was so excited to learn about the availability of free education.
 I couldn’t help but share my experience with all of you.
 This is obviously not a substitution for college.
 There’s no degree.
 There’s no one-on-one interaction with a teacher.
 It’s not perfect.
 But with all the negativity out there; all the ways our lives, thoughts or experiences may separate us; I thought it was fantastic that there was something so… connective.
 Something that gives everyone, no matter who you are or where you come from, a chance to enrich their lives, widen their knowledge and get access to life-long learning, for FREE!

 Now, if you’ll excuse me, one of my upcoming lessons is in Energy Homeostasis, and I have to get cracking!

 I hope you enjoyed learning about free online education courses as much as I did.
+It is pretty darn cool to take free classes!
 Which free online education courses do you want to take?